clatitapitita/Nukepad/README.md

 ## Additional Info

 - Built on top of the existing **TEDitor** architecture — parts of pre-alpha code are still present
-- Still in **alpha** — far from a release, don't expect one anytime soon
 - Want to contribute?
 Leave a suggestion in the discussions tab

 ---